 1) Clarify themes that are relevant to the product.

-Chances are, the will probably have a broader set of themes/goals that they will want to focus on at any given time.
+Chances are, the company will probably have a broader set of themes/goals that they will want to focus on at any given time.
 You’ll want to first think at a high level which themes make the most sense for the product at its current stage in its lifecycle.

 Make sure you are asking your interviewer questions through this process!
 Don’t be afraid to talk through your thought process and ask your interviewer if you are thinking about the right themes.